dipghoshraj/dipghoshraj/README.md

 - 👋 Hi, I’m @dipghoshraj
 - 👀 I’m interested in Product development
-- 🌱 I’m currently learning Machine learnig
+- 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on any project replated to core concepts of computer science
+- 💞️ I’m looking to collaborate on any project related to core concepts of computer science
-- 📫 Reach me on "dipghoshraj@gmail.com"
+- 📫 Reach me at "dipghoshraj@gmail.com"

 <!---
 dipghoshraj/dipghoshraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.